HustleCoding/Algorithms/README.md

+---

-This a place where I put all my Leetcode resolved problems written in Python
+This is a place where I put all my Leetcode resolved problems written in Python